 Just imagining a scenario in which you can’t pay your bills is stressful.
 Now imagine how stressful it would be if you really can’t pay a bill.
 One’s mental health could be put to the test.

 Dealing with an emergency is likely to raise anyone’s blood pressure.
 Oftentimes, it comes with a high price.
 Many Americans feel unprepared to pay for one — whether the emergency is related to their health or home.
-A recent Bankrate survey reports that 58 percent of adults are concerned about the amount of money they have saved for these unexpected expenses.1
+A recent Bankrate survey reports that 57 percent of adults are uncomfortable about the amount of money they have saved for these unexpected expenses.
+Just 48 percent of Americans say they have enough in their emergency savings to cover 90 days worth of expenses.1

 These concerns can lead to real stress.